FNLCR-Bioinformatics/TidyingData/Overview.md

 -   dplyr: Data manipulation tools.
 -   stringr: String manipulation tools.
 -   forcats: Categorical data (i.e. `factor`) manipulation tools.
--   magrittr: This packge isn't actually loaded, but the pipe operator, `%>%`, is imported.
+-   magrittr: This package isn't actually loaded, but the pipe operator, `%>%`, is imported.

 There are a number of additional dependencies that are installed when